Wednesday, 26 September 2012

 You can add a splash of Armagnac to the cake mixture before baking.

 Laurent and Pat served some tasty aperitifs including Le Birlou, a fabulous aperitif made from apples and chestnuts in their wonderful renovated farmhouse at La Borie d'Aubrac in the SW corner of France.
-It’s even on the pilgrimage route to Santiago de Compostella in France.
-But you didn’t have to be one of the pilgrims to enjoy the laughter and chat around the large dining table every evening with different nationalities coming together to enjoy our hosts’ fabulous hospitality.
-I showed them Grandma’s blog and expect to hear of additional puddings and cakes added to the international menu!
+It’s on the pilgrimage route to Santiago de Compostella but you didn’t have to be one of the pilgrims to enjoy the laughter and conviviality around the large dining table every evening with different nationalities coming together to enjoy our hosts’ fabulous hospitality.
+I showed them Grandma’s blog.
+Expect to hear of international puddings and cakes added to the Recipes.
+Bon appétit!

-Have you got a favourite cake recipe with nuts?
+Have you got a favourite international cake recipe?